Cicero (magazine): Incidents

 The magazine's editing department was raided by the agents from federal criminal police office and searched by the public prosecutors of Potsdam on 12 September 2005 following its publication of a portrait of the Jordanian terrorist Abu Musab Zarqawi in April 2005.
 The incident was called "Cicero affair".
 The German Supreme Court in Karlsruhe decided in February 2007 that the raid by the agents had been unconstitutional.

+Award

+At the Lead Award 2019, the Cicero editors-in-chief Alexander Marguier and Christoph Schwennicke were awarded the bronze prize in the category of the magazine debate of the year”.